stat6250-w18/course-questions-wiki/week-05/README.md

 - Question(dfei-stat6250): What's the rule of SAS statement associates the fileref Crime with the raw data file?
 - Answer(dfei-stat6250): It is filename crime 'c:\states\data\crime.dat'
 - *Question* (aamiri2-stat6250): What are the steps in creating a raw data file?
 How can one identify a raw data file in a SAS statement?
+- *Answer* (asharda-stat6250):To read the raw data file, the DATA step must provide location or name of the external text file,a name for the new SAS data set,a reference that identifies the external file,a description of the data values to be read to SAS:
 - Question (aguenane-stat6250): To read a raw data file, what four instructions must the DATA step provide to SAS?
 - Answer (aguenane-stat6250): The location or name of the external text file, the name for the new SAS data set, the reference that identifies the external file, and a description of the data values to be read.
 - *Question* (ldai4-stat6250): What is the difference for FILENAME and LIBNAME?